J. B. White Pittsburgh

 Provenance: Doug Shutler Collection

-Here is a J. B. White Pittsburgh bottle that is challenging to research.
-There are few examples available for reference so we are pleased to have this bottle in our collection along with a second variant example.
+Our J. B. White Pittsburgh bottle is challenging to research.
+There are few examples available for reference so we are pleased to have this bottle in our collection along with two additional examples.
 The bottle was made by an unknown glasshouse in the early 1850s.

 This graceful green porter-style bottle is embossed, ‘J. B. WHITE’ in an arch on the face of the bottle.
 Beneath the arched primary name is a horizontally embossed straight-line ‘PITTSBURGH.’
-On the reverse side of the bottle is a large ¾ inch embossed ‘W.’ With the transparency of the glass, it makes a nice layered image to see the copy on one face and the reverse image copy on the opposite side.
-The bottle has an iron pontil and an inverted tapered applied mouth and is approximately 7-½” tall.
+On the reverse side of the bottle is a large ¾-inch embossed ‘W.’ With the transparency of the glass, it makes a nice layered image to see the copy on one face and the reverse image copy on the opposite side.
+The bottle has an iron pontil and an inverted tapered applied mouth and is approximately 7 ½ inches tall.

 We have a second example of a J. B. White Pittsburgh in blue-green glass with a gray tone.
 The primary copy is in a straight line.
 The porter-style bottle is 8 3/8 inches tall with an iron pontil.